grdddj/done-for-today/plan.md

 ## Deep work

-TT/TR - properly understand debuglink and its usage in tests and make it more reliable
+Make the debuglink more reliable

+Modify tests for debuglink changes

 ## Other work